Cyb3rhq/cyb3rhq-puppet/SECURITY.md

-# Wazuh Open Source Project Security Policy
+# Cyb3rhq Open Source Project Security Policy

 Version: 2023-06-12

 ## Introduction
-This document outlines the Security Policy for Wazuh's open source projects.
+This document outlines the Security Policy for Cyb3rhq's open source projects.
 It emphasizes our commitment to maintain a secure environment for our users and contributors, and reflects our belief in the power of collaboration to identify and resolve security vulnerabilities.

 ## Scope
-This policy applies to all open source projects developed, maintained, or hosted by Wazuh.
+This policy applies to all open source projects developed, maintained, or hosted by Cyb3rhq.

 ## Reporting Security Vulnerabilities
 If you believe you've discovered a potential security vulnerability in one of our open source projects, we strongly encourage you to report it to us responsibly.

 Please submit your findings as security advisories under the "Security" tab in the relevant GitHub repository.
-Alternatively, you may send the details of your findings to [security@wazuh.com](mailto:security@wazuh.com).
+Alternatively, you may send the details of your findings to [security@cyb3rhq.com](mailto:security@cyb3rhq.com).

 ## Vulnerability Disclosure Policy
 Upon receiving a report of a potential vulnerability, our team will initiate an investigation.
 If the reported issue is confirmed as a vulnerability, we will take the following steps: